|

 A real world scenario set in 1986 for Total Extreme Wrestling 2020.

-United States of America By January 1986, the wrestling industry, at least in the United States, was beginning to realise that the World Wrestling Federation was on the verge of a hostile takeover.
+By January 1986, the wrestling industry, at least in the United States, was beginning to realise that the World Wrestling Federation was on the verge of a hostile takeover.
 Having quickly dismantled large swathes of the territory system and held the hugely successful inaugural Wrestlemania the previous year, Vince McMahon’s WWF heads into 1986 looking to turn the company from giant to titan.
 In an effort to compete with the sports entertainment juggernaut, Jim Crockett Promotions has been taking over territories himself, most notably the St Louis Wrestling Club.
 With an eye on territories in Florida and Missouri, Jim Crockett Jr is looking to build a roster and fan base to rival Vince McMahon.
 Verne Gagne’s American Wrestling Association continues to offer a sports-heavy alternative, but is increasingly seen as being out of touch with the modern fan.
 Despite last September’s SuperClash joint event, the AWA and JCP are less friendly than ever, with Gagne seeming to be turning his attention towards Fritz Von Erich and Jerry Jarrett.
 Other promoters have been rebranding in an effort to turn their regional promotion into a national-sounding alternative to the WWF; Bill Watts’s Mid-South Wrestling is now the Universal Wrestling Federation, while Ron Fuller’s Southeastern Championship Wrestling has become Continental Championship Wrestling.
 Not all is rosy, however, with Bob Geigel’s Central States Wrestling looking increasingly shaky, while Duke Keomuka and Hiro Matsuda’s attempts to continue Championship Wrestling from Florida after 1985’s passing of Eddie Graham could go either way.
 Rumours of law troubles plague Lia Maivia and Lars Anderson in Hawaii, while Don Owen’s Pacific Northwest Wrestling remains a steady feature in Portland despite losing many of its top stars.

 Canada